9sako6/imgcmp/README.md

 <p align="center"><img src="./figs/logo.png" width="50%"></p>

 This [GitHub action](https://github.com/features/actions) optimizes images in your repository.
-You will receive a pull request with optimized images after your `git push`.
+You will receive a pull request with optimized images after your pull request.
 This Github action is inspired by [ImgBot](https://github.com/dabutvin/ImgBot).

 The pull request example: